 - Have tried other treatments, such as diet, exercise and medications, without successfully relieving your knee pain

 - Wake up during the night because of knee pain

 We offer two main types of knee replacement surgery, including:

 - Partial knee replacement (knee resurfacing) — When damage is limited to a portion of the knee (inside, outside or front), we may be able to spare healthy tissue and bone in this less invasive procedure.

 - Total knee replacement (total knee arthroplasty) — When too much damage has been done to the knee to allow for knee resurfacing, a total knee replacement may be needed.
 In this procedure, orthopedic surgeons resurface damaged portions of all three bones (thigh, shin and kneecap) that form the knee joint.
 They do this by using metal and plastic implants, which vary depending on your weight, size and activity level.

 When possible, our orthopedic surgeons use minimally invasive techniques so you can have a shorter hospital stay and faster recovery.
 Sometimes this includes robot-assisted surgery, which relies on 3D preoperative planning tools and real-time, intraoperative data on your bone anatomy and soft-tissue.
 This "mapping" process allows our surgeons to personalize surgeries and enhance outcomes.

 Recovery after a knee replacement

-After your knee surgery, the best and fastest road to recovery is through a comprehensive physical therapy plan designed just for you.
-Our surgical and rehabilitation teams provide this, creating your recovery strategy and answering any questions you or your family may have.
+After your knee surgery, the best and fastest road to recovery is through a comprehensive physical therapy and rehabilitation.
+Our surgical and rehab teams design a plan tailored to your needs and recovery strategy while answering any questions you or your family may have.

 In most cases, rehabilitation will begin the day of surgery, when you walk from the stretcher to your bed after leaving the recovery room.
 After you leave the hospital, your physical therapist may recommend you continue physical therapy either at one of our hospitals or at a location close to your home.